 Sea Otters are some of the most charismatic animals we have here in California.
-This workshop’s goal is to get photographers opportunities to photograph these cute animals from both land and from the water.
+The goal of this sea otter photography workshop is to get photographers opportunities to photograph these cute animals from both land and from the water.
 We will take pictures of bachelor rafts, animals feeding, and animals wrapped up in kelp, from a privately chartered boat (sunrise shoot) and from land (sunset shoot).
 If you’d like to see and photograph these marine mammals along with a slough of other wildlife, this workshop is for you.

 Photographic Equipment: All required equipment is marked with an astrix (*), the remaining gear is recommended though more than optional, but may be beneficial for getting unique images.

 – Telephoto Lens (300 and above is recommended, 400 through 800mm range is best) *